PREPARE FOR YOUR INTERVIEW

 PREPARATION IS THE KEY TO SUCESS

-The more time you spend preparing for an upcoming interview, the better impression you’re going to make and the more likely you will be hired.
+The more time you spend preparing for an upcoming interview, the better impression you will make, and the more likely you will be hired.
 Below are some great videos to get you started.
-Watch as many as you can.
-We like to plan on success, so even if you haven’t heard back if you will be interviewed or not, it makes sense to get this work done now.
+Watch the videos and then complete the form at the bottom of the page to notify your hiring manager.

 PREPARE FOR YOUR INTERVIEW

 Showing up to your interview unprepared and believing you will just “wing it” is a huge mistake.

 Spend at least one hour thoroughly reading every page on the company’s web site.